telerik/ajax-docs/api/server/Telerik.Web.UI/MonthYearNavigationSettings.md

 Gets or sets the text displayed for the previous year navigation control.

-###  TodayButtonCaption `String`

-Gets or sets the value of the "Today" button caption;

 ###  OkButtonCaption `String`

 Gets or sets the value of the "OK" button caption;

-###  CancelButtonCaption `String`
+###  OkButtonCaption `String`

-Gets or sets the value of the "Cancel" button caption;
+Gets or sets the value of the "OK" button caption;

 ###  ShowAnimation `CalendarAnimationSettings`

 Gets the  settings which determines
             the animation behavior of the showing of the popup.

-###  HideAnimation `CalendarAnimationSettings`
+###  ShowAnimation `CalendarAnimationSettings`

-Gets the  settings which determines
+Gets the settings associated with showing the  fast month year navigation.
-            the animation behavior of the hiding of the popup.

 ###  TodayButtonCaption `String`

 Gets or sets the value of the "Today" button caption;

-###  OkButtonCaption `String`

-Gets or sets the value of the "OK" button caption;

-###  CancelButtonCaption `String`
+###  TodayButtonCaption `String`

-Gets or sets the value of the "Cancel" button caption;
+Gets or sets the value of the "Today" button caption;

-###  DateIsOutOfRangeMessage `String`

-Gets or sets the value of the "Date is out of range" error message.

-###  EnableTodayButtonSelection `Boolean`

-Gets or sets the value indicating whether the Today button should perform date selection or simple navigation.

-###  DisableOutOfRangeMonths `Boolean`

-Gets or sets a value indicating whether the months that are out of range will be disabled.

-#### Remarks
-Setting this property to true will disable the months that are out of range

-###  EnableScreenBoundaryDetection `Boolean`

-Gets or sets whether the screen boundaries should be taken into consideration
-            when the Fast Navigation Popup is displayed.

-###  ShowAnimation `CalendarAnimationSettings`

-Gets the settings associated with showing the  fast month year navigation.

-###  HideAnimation `CalendarAnimationSettings`

-Gets the settings associated with hiding the  fast month year navigation.

-## Methods

-###  GetViewStateValue

-#### Returns

-`Telerik.Web.UI.T`